EmmaTheMartian/clockwork/readme.md

 Then run `clockwork hello` to see `Hello, World!` in the terminal.

 > For a proper example, see the `example/` directory.

+## License

+Clockwork is a tiny little project, so I have decided to license it under both MIT and the Unlicense.
+If you want to use the Clockwork source for your own purposes, utilize whichever license works best for you :D